What are Belgian Malinois like as Pets?

 Belgian Malinois temperament

-These dogs are known for their high energy levels which means they require a lot of exercise to stay in good condition.
+These dogs are known for their high energy levels which means they require a lot of exercises to stay in good condition.
 However, even more importantly, they also require mental exercise.
 This is where advanced obedience training comes into play.

 The Malinoise has a playful side but is more often than not serious.
 They get bored easily and can exhibit excessive behaviors if they have nothing to do.
-It is fair to say that they are a demanding pet who require a lot of attention.
+It is fair to say that they are a demanding pet who requires a lot of attention.

 This is to ensure their watchfulness does not become sharpness or suspiciousness.
 They can be shy and get spooked easily if not trained properly.